raghad-farhud/raghad-farhud/README.md

 🚀 Building websites with HTML, CSS, JavaScript, and React.
 Turning ideas into interactive and user-friendly websites.

 💬 Passionate about sharing knowledge and creating content on programming, technology, and self-development.
-You can find me on Instagram and Twitter as @sev__space.
+You can find me on Instagram and Twitter as @dev__space.

 <!---